weissleb/peloton-tableau-connector/README.md

 > The instructions here are for Mac, tested using `go1.15.2` and `Tableau Desktop 2020.3`.

 ## Install Go
-If you do not have Go, or have a version older than `go1.11`, get it or updade it.
+If you do not have Go, or have a version older than `go1.11`, get it or update it.
 As usual with Mac, the smoothest way is using [Homebrew](https://formulae.brew.sh/formula/go).
 However, you can also install from the official [Go website](https://golang.org/doc/install).

 ```shell script
 brew install go